Before You Ask

 - Engage your brain!
 We understand that running into a problem can turn off the rational centers of the brain, but please sit back and think for a bit about your problem before running off to find help.
 All too often a little common sense is all you need.

-- Search the MySQL manual.
-The MySQL manual contains a lot of examples and comments, it is likely your issue has come up before.
-It is also likely there is a MySQL manual in your own language, making it even easier.
+- Search the MSSQL manual.
+MSDN contains a lot of examples and comments, it is likely your issue has come up before.
+It is also likely there is a manual in your own language, making it even easier.

 - Search the forum.
 If you're having a problem, chances are good that someone else has had the same problem.
 Please search the forum for existing answers before starting a new thread.
 Nothing is more irritating to a long time member than answering the same question for the umpteenth time because someone didn't use the forum's search feature.